Dates

 Courses are taught in English and are 3 credit hours.
 You may enroll in 1 course.

-This course introduces new and experienced students to Japanese animation (anime) and manga and Korean manhwa and webtoons by considering them as literary genres, medium, art, culture, and industry.
-We will review their histories from AD 1000 to the present, focusing on the period from post-WWII to the present, while we explore in depth and compare them with other artistic works.
+This course introduces new and experienced students to Japanese animation (anime) and manga and Korean webtoons by considering them as literary genres, medium, art, culture, and industry.
+We will review their histories from AD 1000 to the present, focusing on the period from post-WWII to the present.
+Both new and experienced students will explore series and topics in depth, studying the manga, webtoons, and anime forms.
 Taught in English.

 All KIIS course credit is awarded by Western Kentucky University.
 Prior to your KIIS program, please speak with your home campus academic advisor and/or study abroad office to determine course equivalencies.
 Grades will be transferred to your home institution in mid-August after the completion of the program.
 Course offerings are subject to change according to enrollment.
 For more information, visit Transcripts & Grades.